dhelonious/mastodon-snap/README.md

 A Snap Store installation is automatically updated when new versions are released.

+> Note: Be aware that there will always be a short downtime due to the way snaps are updated.

 To update your local installation, you can simply repeat the steps above with a newer version of the snap file.
 This will update your Mastodon instance in-place by creating a new snap revision.

 If you have installed a snap file locally and still want to benefit from automatic updates, you can switch to the Snap Store installation using:

     snap refresh --amend mastodon-server

 After the snap has updated itself, a new unpublished announcement will be created.
-You can review, publish or delete these announcements in *Preferences/Administration/Announcements*.
+You can view, publish or delete this announcement in *Preferences/Administration/Announcements*.

-> Note: Be aware that there will always be a short downtime due to the way snaps are updated.
+> Note: By default, `update.announcement` is enabled (see the [configuration docs](docs/configuration.md)), which will display an update announcement 3 minutes before the snap is updated.

 ### Refresh timer